s0tt/ActiveLearningProject/README.md

 ```
 <python3-interpreter> -m pip install -r modAL/rtd_requirements.txt
 ```
-For **label-studio** execute the command from the root directory
+For **label-studio** execute the following command from the root directory
 ```
-<python3-interpreter> label-studio/setup.py install
+<python3-interpreter> -m pip install -e label-studio/
 ```

-To use the examples torchvision and matplotlib are additionally required.
-Install:
+To use the examples additional python libraries are required.
+Install them with:
 ```
-<python3-interpreter> -m pip install torchvision matplotlib
+<python3-interpreter> -m pip install torchvision matplotlib jsonlines psutil tensorboard transformers==2.9.0
 ```

 # Examples

 Code examples can be found under *ActiveLearningProject/Examples/*.
-For caching and datasets the folders *ActiveLearningProject/cache/* and *ActiveLearningProject/datasets/* can be used.
+For caching and datasets the folders *ActiveLearningProject/cache/* and *ActiveLearningProject/datasets/* are provided.

 ## Basic PyTorch model usage in modAL